wbamberg/idl-reference/docs/nsIMIMEInputStream.md

 The cursor of the new stream should be located at the beginning of the
 stream if the implementation of the nsIMIMEInputStream also is used as
 an nsISeekableStream.
-@param stream  stream containing the data for the stream

 #### Parameters ####